NIS2 in Austria

 9. Supervisory Authorities and Enforcement Model in Austria

-Austria operates a centralized coordination model, supported by sectoral regulators where relevant.
+Austria operates a centralized supervision model through the newly established Bundesamt für Cybersicherheit, supported by sectoral regulators where relevant.

 Supervisory powers include: